ardagnir/vizardry/README.md

-Optionnaly you can set the vim commit messages (the name of the modified plugin will always be happened in the end of the message, the proposed values are the defaults)
+Optionnaly you can set the vim commit messages (the name of the modified plugin will always be happened in the end of the message, the proposed values are the defaults):

     let g:VizardryCommitMsg="[Vizardry] Invoked vim submodule:"
     let g:VizardryCommitRmMsg="[Vizardry] Bannished vim submodule:"

-Each time you Invoke are Bannished a module, the submodule will be correctly updated and a minimal commit will be created.
+Each time you `Invoke` are `Bannish` a module, the submodule will be correctly updated and a minimal commit will be created.

-**Note:**
+#### Note:

-+ Commits create by Vizardry are not automatically pushed.
++ Commits created by Vizardry are not automatically pushed.
-+ the .gitmodule is included in each commit, do not use Invoke or Bannished if it contains some bad modifications.
++ The `.gitmodule` is included in each commit, do not use `Invoke` or `Bannish` if it contains some bad modifications.

 ### Todo: